vgarmes/vgarmes/README.md

 ### Hi there, I'm Victor! 👋

 I'm a self-taught Front End Developer based in Copenhagen, 🇩🇰 Denmark.
-I'm currently freelancing but I'm open for full-time positions.
+I'm currently freelancing but I'm open to full-time positions.

 ## Current projects
 > ⚡️ [Portfolio](https://github.com/vgarmes/portfolio-v2) - I'm currently working on the second iteration of my portfolio using React and Gatsby.<br/>